MacArthur Park: Fencing

 The conceptual phase of a proposed fence around the park was approved by the Los Angeles Board of Recreation and Park Commissioners in October 2025.

 In popular culture

 MacArthur Park has been used as a filming location numerous times.

 Movies

 In Hard Luck (1921), Buster Keaton eludes the police by posing with a statue in the park.

 In A Woman of Paris (1923), Charlie Chaplin uses the north side of the park and the Ansonia in two scenes.

 MacArthur Park/Westlake Park and its boats figure prominently as the scene of a murder in the 1949 film noir Too Late for Tears (also known as Killer Bait) with Lizabeth Scott, Don DeFore, Dan Duryea, and Arthur Kennedy.

-The titular eruption in Volcano emerges from beneath MacArthur Park.

-In the 2000 film Scream 3, MacArthur park can be seen from John Miltons office.
+In the 2000 film Scream 3, MacArthur Park can be seen from John Milton's office.

-In the 2011 film Drive, Ryan Gosling and Carey Mulligan live at the The MacArthur on S. Park View Street, across from the MacArthur Park.
+In the 2011 film Drive, Ryan Gosling and Carey Mulligan live at The MacArthur on S. Park View Street, across from the MacArthur Park.
 A scene takes place in the park involving Gosling, Christina Hendricks, and Oscar Isaac.